ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 ## Network

 The compute nodes are connected using 10 Gbps Ethernet.
-The cluster connects to NSF’s [Pacific Research Platform] at a speed of 100 Gbps.
+The cluster connects to NSF's [Pacific Research Platform] at a speed of 100 Gbps.

 ## Details